owais4321/Learn-Machine-Learning/sentiment analysis/readme.md

 ![Test Image 4](https://pcdn.piiojs.com/i/kqctmw/vw,362,vh,0,r,1,pr,2.6,wp,1/https%3A%2F%2Fmonkeylearn.com%2Fstatic%2Fimg%2Fsentiment-analysis%2Fwhat-is-sentiment-analysis3%402x.png)
 ## What is sentiment analysis?
 Sentiment analysis is a process that uses AI to recognize positive, negative and neutral opinions from text automatically.
 Sentiment analysis is commonly used for following purposes
-1. Getting Insight from social posts, comments and messages
+1. Getting Insight from social media posts, comments and messages
 2. Getting Insight from survey responses
-e.
-Getting Insight from product reviews
+3. Getting Insight from product reviews
 ### It is used to make data driven decisions
 ## How we have done it
 Here we have used a dataset with 35,000 tweets to train the model for indenitfying tweets with positive and negative sentiment